5 Small Business Certifications to Consider

 3. B Corp Certification

 B Corps are for-profit companies that must meet rigorous standards of social and environmental performance, accountability, and transparency.
-Think of B Corp Certification like a local farm becoming certified organic—it shows that your company is committed to being socially and environmentally responsible.
+Think of B Corp Certification like a local farm becoming certified organic.
+It shows that your company is committed to being socially and environmentally responsible.
 With 66% of global consumers willing to pay more for brands committed to sustainability, this certification can significantly boost your company’s reputation and chances for success.

 B Corp Certification can also serve as a valuable marketing tool to draw in new clients and investors while providing networking opportunities with fellow B Corp members.
 By achieving this certification, you’ll join the ranks of renowned brands like Ben & Jerry’s, Patagonia, and Warby Parker.